telerik/ajax-docs/api/server/Telerik.Web.UI/KeyboardNavigationCustomShortcut.md

 The name of the custom command that will be created and executed.
             Note: Custom commands does not have specific behavior.

+###  Enabled `Boolean`

+Gets or sets a value determining if the shortcut will be functioning.
+            If Enabled is set to false the shortcut will not execute.

 ###  Key `KeyboardNavigationKey`

 Gets or sets the key that should be pressed in order for the shortcut to be executed.